Cold-Water Trichome Refinery

 The Refinement Era What it means for the industry when a machine originates a layer that did not exist — and what becomes possible on the other side of that threshold.

-The oil refinery did not improve whale oil.
-It changed the economics of an entire civilisation by creating a layer of industrial chemistry that had not existed before.
-The distillation column is still running.
-The whale oil market is not.
+The grain mill did not improve the hand-grinder.
+It changed the economics of feeding a civilisation by creating a layer of graded, mechanical production that had not existed before.
+The mill is still running.
+The hand-grinder as an industry is not.

 Mechanical Trichome Refinement is that layer for cannabis.
 When the separation is mechanical, controlled, and repeatable — grade structures become contractable.
 Pharmaceutical and white-label channels become accessible.
 The margin structure of the segment changes permanently.
 Not because the old process got better.
 Because a new architecture replaced the need for it.